corevibes/InMultiVersion/README.md

 # 🌐 Multiversion

-**MultiVersionSupport** is an advanced, optimized plugin for **PocketMine-MP API 5** that allows you to **restrict or allow specific versions of the Minecraft Bedrock client**.
+**Multiversion** is an advanced, optimized plugin for **PocketMine-MP API 5** that allows you to **restrict or allow specific versions of the Minecraft Bedrock client**.
 Ideal for servers that want to maintain compatibility or limit access to unwanted versions.

 ---